cfpb/design-system/docs/components/heroes.md

 use_cases: ""
 content_guidelines: >-
   Hero content should orient the user and communicate the primary goal of the page.
+Copy should be succinct and engaging, reflecting the voice and tone of the CFPB.

   #### Do

-  Write hero copy from the user’s perspective.
+  * Write hero copy from the user’s perspective.
     * Orient the user: "Is this page what I was looking for?"
     * Engage the user: "Do I want to keep reading?"

   #### Don't

   * Don't write copy from the perspective of what the Bureau does or offers.
+It’s less about what we can do for them or what we can offer them, and more about what the user can do with the resources we provide.

-  * Don’t include links or calls to action within the hero.
+  * Don’t include links or calls to action within the hero, Since the goal of the hero is to get the user to continue reading the page.
+If there is content that needs to link elsewhere for explanation, place it underneath the hero within the main content area.

   #### Headings